SCOPE-ROBMOSYS/IROS2021-experiments/README.md

-# Simulated Experiments for the paper: Formalizing the Execution Context of Behavior Trees
-for Runtime Verification of Deliberative Policies.
+# Simulated Experiments for the paper: Formalizing the Execution Context of Behavior Trees for Runtime Verification of Deliberative Policies .

 In this repository, you will find the code related to the experiments of the paper: <br>
 "Formalizing the Execution Context of Behavior Trees